Land Rover LR2 Insurance Rates

 Rates are averaged for all Land Rover LR2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a brief summary of the data that was raised in the charts and tables above.
+The next list is a condensed summary of the concepts that were presented in the illustrations above.

 Rate Tables and Charts